Thoughtful, engaging and

 We chose to do the surgery now rather than waiting until I was older, to increase my odds of surviving and to prevent future problems.
 I had no idea how mentally stressed I would be leading up to the surgery.
 The stress compounds when you look at your little one and think, “Will I be here for him?
 What am I doing?
 Is this the right time?
 Should I wait?”
 Your mind starts to wander…thinking of everything that could possibly go wrong.

-MAYTA The Brown Bear is a gentle, handcrafted learning show for preschoolers on YouTube.
+MAYTA The Brown Bear is a gentle, handcrafted learning show for preschoolers.

 The 7 hour surgery ended up being a complete success!
 After two months of recovery, we started filming Season 2.

 Amanda, in addition to being an executive producer on the show and head of research, is also the amazingly talented puppeteer who magically brings MAYTA to life.

 We initially were shocked at how much abstract and non-human content was out there.
 The content felt non-engaging and there was no use of empathy or encouragement.
 Other content was just too fast and too loud.
 There was no time for our son to take in and process what he was watching.
 So we said, let's try and make content that is age-appropriate and meets our kids where they are at in their development.

 The original concept for the show was inspired by our son’s bedtime routine.
 One night, after reading a few books, we started telling our own stories about a bear that lived in the forest.
 Our son, at the age of two, named the bear “MAYTA.”
 We learned how to handcraft a puppet by watching YouTube videos and then built a set in our garage.
 We even constructed a choo choo train we call The Idea Train.
 You can see how we made everything on our Instagram feed at instagram.com/maytathebrownbear or on our Facebook page at facebook.com/maytathebrownbear.